denten-books/plain-text/1-chapter.md

 Turing's minimally viable system, the machine sometimes reads and remembers numbers and at other times symbols that specify the movement of the scanning head, in actions like "erase the current cell" or "write out the last remembered digit."
+Control, in the Turing world and in our world too, can be reduced to symbolic control.

-Conversely, to encounter the universal Turing machine as a book means to recover they physical roots of computation.
-This entails.
+Conversely, to encounter the universal Turing machine as a book, a device for symbolic exchange, means to recover the physical roots of computation.
 When viewed in the context of book history, the universal Turing machine signifies a culmination of several broad, long-term trends that begin with the invention of writing itself.
 The God of the Hebrew Bible etched his commandments into stone (Exodus 34:1).
-The tablets could be broken, but the word was immutable.
-The material history of textuality begins with the immutable word and ends the Turing machine.
+Moses initially breaks the tablet, but the word remains immutable.
+The material history of literary computation begins with petrified words that endure forever, and ends with word as an electrical charge: animated, radiant, fluid, and iridescent [@mcgann_radiant_2001;
+@bryant_fluid_2002].
 The turing machine anticipates

 What happens to words when they are written and read on a machine adapted for universal computation?
 The